NASSM Research Fellows from 2025

 2011 - David Shilbury, Deakin University

-2010 - Karen Danylchuk, University of Western Ontario
+2010 - Karen Danylchuk, Western University

 2009 - Mary Hums, University of Louisville